sergueyarellano/tddpractice/docs/b.part5.md

 TDD, BDD in Node JS - Part Five
 ===

-In part 4 we implemented the necessary code to satisfy the assertions we made in the acceptance criteria we stipulated with the customer/PO and PM for that specific feature.
+In Part 4 we implemented the necessary code to satisfy the assertions we made in the acceptance criteria which we stipulated with the customer/PO and PM for that specific feature.

-In part five you will learn:
+In Part 5 you will learn:
 - the importance of decision making in BDD, TDD projects
 - Possible problems and how to approach them
 - How to approach a refactor